Updated on March 3rd, 2025 by Felix Martinez

 Consumer staples stocks such as Amcor plc (AMCR) have all the necessary qualities of a Dividend Aristocrat.

-Amcor has increased its dividend for over 25 years in a row.
-It has maintained its dividend growth streak thanks to a very strong product portfolio.
+Amcor has increased its dividend for over 27 years in a row.
+Thanks to a very strong product portfolio, it has maintained its dividend growth streak.

 Business Overview

-Amcor plc that trades on the NYSE today was formed in June 2019 with the completion of the merger between two packaging companies, U.S.-based Bemis Co.
+Amcor plc, which trades on the NYSE today, was formed in June 2019 after the merger between two packaging companies, U.S.-based Bemis Co.
 Inc. and Australia-based Amcor Ltd.

-Amcor develops and manufactures a diverse array of packaging products for many consumer uses all over the world, including food and beverage, medical and medicinal, and home and personal care.
+Amcor develops and manufactures a wide range of packaging products for many consumer uses worldwide, including food and beverage, medical and medicinal, and home and personal care.

 It consists of two main business segments: Flexible Packaging and Rigid Packaging.